digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 .. code-block:: scala

-   transactionClient.getLedgerEnd() // Uses the token specified in LedgerClientConfiguration transactionClient.getLedgerEnd(token = acessToken) // Uses the given token
+   transactionClient.getLedgerEnd() // Uses the token specified in LedgerClientConfiguration transactionClient.getLedgerEnd(token = accessToken) // Uses the given token

 Note that if your tokens can change at run time (e.g., because they expire or because you switch users), you will need to specify them on a per-call basis as shown above.